Raw vector

 CVE-2023-0242 is a high-severity Improper Privilege Management (CWE-269) vulnerability in Rapid7 Velociraptor.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked in the top 44.2% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Abuse Elevation Control Mechanism (T1548); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References